Patrick Arben, partner at Gowling WLG reveals his thoughts on the ever-prevalent issue of cyber security

 This is, of course, a key digital risk to consider, given that the actions of one employee could make all the processes and strategies that are put in place to protect against digital risk redundant.
 It is therefore important to see these types of risk as imminent threats to the business which everyone must be aware of protecting against.
 Implementing a cascaded programme of education about this throughout a business is therefore highly advisable to drive awareness and a sense of personal responsibility throughout the workforce.

 Optimising data in the best way means more than collecting, storing and processing bits and bytes.
 Ensuring reliability and security across a stable network will help to turn data into actionable information and further protect it from outside attacks – thereby helping to protect and promote the organisation in one fell swoop.
-As well as handling increasingly large volumes of data, an efficient digital infrastructure can help overcome network and connection problems and help implement governance around digital activity.
+As well as handling increasingly large volumes of data, and efficient digital infrastructure can help overcome network and connection problems and help implement governance around the digital activity.

 As the GDPR and data protection points above highlight, compliance with the law is vital in terms of protecting the business from fines that could have been avoided if the right preventative steps had been taken in advance.